Anastasia Pagonis is battling for her first gold at the Paralympics. On TikTok, she fights to normalize blindness.

 It didn’t go well.

-“It was nothing like I remembered it,” she said.
+“It was nothing like I remembered it,” she says.
 “The first time I get in, I smashed my nose onto the lane line.
 My nose was bleeding.
 It was awful.
 I just couldn’t swim straight down a lane.”

-Her family reached out to swimming coaches but, Pagonis said, “Nobody wanted to train the blind girl.”
+Her family reached out to swimming coaches but, Pagonis says, “Nobody wanted to train the blind girl.”
 Then they met Marc Danin, who owned the local swimming club Islanders Aquatics on Long Island.

 Danin says he had no idea what he was doing at first.
 “I thought this was going to be easy, but it was extremely hard.”

 The biggest obstacle was that Pagonis couldn’t sense when she was nearing the end of the pool.
 “My brain is throbbing the whole time.
-I have so much to focus on when I’m in the pool,” she said.
+I have so much to focus on when I’m in the pool,” she says.

-Danin blacked out his own swimming goggles, so he could better understand Pagonis’s experience.
-He researched best practices and learned that some coaches tapped their swimmers with a foam-tipped stick to indicate that they were nearing the end of the pool.
+Danin blacked out his own swimming goggles so he could better understand Pagonis’s experience.
+He researched best practices and learned that some coaches tapped their swimmers with a foam-tipped stick to indicate they were nearing the end of the pool.
 He began teaching her to count her strokes and her breath so she could gain a sense of where she was in the pool.

 Thousands of laps and thousands of yards later, Pagonis says she finally felt comfortable again.
-“My goal was to get out of the pool without breaking my hands for the first six months,” she said.
-Instead, “he taught me how to swim all over again.
+“My goal was to get out of the pool without breaking my hands for the first six months,” she says.
+Instead, “he taught me how to swim all over again.”

 @anastasia_k_p